perjahn/getcontainers/readme.md

     container1  1.3.0  1.2.0  1.2.0  1.1.0
     container2  4.5.0  4.5.0  4.4.0  4.1.0

-As this tool currently works, it requires a label ”version” on pods, which is apparently a convention according to istio's best practice.
-It would of course be possible to retrieve and/or calculate each container version from somewhere else, like the hash of images or making it more dynamic, or whatever...
+As default this tool is extracting each image version, but it is also possible to use the label ”version” of pods, which apparently is a convention according to istio's best practice.
+It would of course have been possible to retrieve and/or calculate each version from somewhere else, like the hash of images or making it more dynamic, or whatever...

 Because the official k8s library is used, cluster credentials from ~/.kube/config are used.
 I.e. you must first login to every cluster